-- GLP-1s are a kind of injectable medication to help treat Type 2 diabetes.
+- GLP-1s are a kind of injectable medication to help treat type 2 diabetes.
 Brand names include Trulicity and Ozempic.
 The only oral on the market GLP-1 is Rybelsus.

 - GLP-1 RA stands for glucagon-like peptide-1 receptor agonist.

-- They help with Type 2 diabetes management by increasing the secretion of insulin, suppressing appetite, and slowing digestion.
+- They help with type 2 diabetes management by increasing the secretion of insulin, suppressing appetite and slowing digestion.

 - This medication can be taken once weekly, daily, or before meals, depending on the kind of GLP-1 medication.

-- GLP-1s are recommended if glucose targets aren’t reached within 3 months as part of dual therapy with metformin or basal insulin.
+- GLP-1s are recommended if glucose targets aren’t reached within three months as part of dual therapy with metformin or basal insulin.
 It’s also recommended in patients with or at risk for cardiovascular diseases, patients who need to minimize hypoglycemia or lose weight.

 - Other benefits of GLP-1s include weight loss.

-For more information on how GLP-1s can benefit you and your loved one in managing Type 2 diabetes, please consult a doctor.
+For more information on how GLP-1s can benefit you and your loved one in managing type 2 diabetes, please consult a doctor.